siuying/JavaScriptCoreOpalAdditions/README.md

 Opal works by compile Ruby into JavaScript.
 When running on JavaScriptCore however, you don't always want to load everything into the context.

-OpalAdditions modify Opal implement ``require`` dynamically.
-You may require a ruby file in Objective-C or Ruby in runtime.
+OpalAdditions modify Opal implementation of ``require``.
+You may require a ruby file on runtime.

 ```objective-c
 // require with Ruby